prevwong/craft.js/packages/docs/versioned_docs/version-0.1.0-beta.11/api/Node.md

     ["displayName", "String", "By default, it will be set to the same value as 'name'.
 But User Components have the ability to opt for a more user-friendly name by setting the craft.name property"], ["isCanvas", "boolean", "True if the current Node is a Canvas Node"], ["parent", "NodeId", "The parent Node's id"],
-    ["index", "number", "Position of current Node in its parent"], ["nodes", "NodeId[]", "The id of the child Nodes"], ["hidden", "boolean"],
+    ["nodes", "NodeId[]", "The id of the child Nodes"], ["hidden", "boolean"],
     ["custom", "Record<String, any>", "Custom properties stored in the Node"],